tldr-pages/tldr/pages/common/nmap.md

 > Some features only activate when Nmap is run with privileges.
 > More information: <https://nmap.org>.

-- To check if the IP address `192.168.1.101` is up, with it’s operating system info.
-It may show RTTVAR logs (for TCP) for a long time:
+- Check if an IP address is up, and guess the remote host's operating system:

 `nmap -O {{ip_or_hostname}}`